stb06/Vanilla_Plus_Risk_of_Rain_Returns/Release/README.md

 # Main Changes
 - Changed music that plays in the menu, on all stages, during teleporter events, and during boss fights.
-- All teleporter events now have 3 possible music tracks.
+- Nearly all teleporter events now have 3 possible music tracks.
 - Nearly all survivors in RoRR are added.
 - New skins are added.
 - Abilities closest to ones in RoRR are added.